srackham/rimu/README.md

 # Rimu Markup

-Rimu is a readable text to HTML markup language inspired by AsciiDoc and Markdown.
+Rimu is a readable-text to HTML markup language inspired by AsciiDoc and Markdown.

+## Scope

+At its core Rimu is a simple readable-text markup similar in scope to Markdown, but with two additional areas of functionality:

+- Markup generation can be customized and extended.
+- It includes a simple, flexible macro language.

+Both these features are built into the Rimu markup syntax.

 ## Implementation